vippsas/vipps-streamlabs/README.md

 # Questions?

-We're always happy to help, but please not that this is not an officially supported Vipps solution.
+We're always happy to help, but please note that this is not an officially supported Vipps solution.
 [Issues](issues) and [PRs](pulls) are welcome!